 A low GFR or creatinine clearance demonstrates kidney disease.
 The decline in kidney function can be either acute (sudden, often reversible) or chronic (long-term and irreversible).
 Repeated GFR or creatinine clearance measurements over time can identify kidney disease as acute or chronic.

 Kidney function and creatinine clearance naturally decline with age.
 Fortunately, the kidneys have a huge reserve capacity.
-Most people can lose well over half their renal function without symptoms or significant problems.
+Most people can lose 30 to 40 percent of their renal function without having significant problems.

 Doctors determine the severity of chronic kidney disease with a staging system that uses GFR: